PoojaMane-00/eams/README.md

 # 🧑‍💼 EAMS - Employee Attendance Management System

 EAMS is a Laravel-based web application designed to streamline employee management and attendance tracking.
-It provides a robust admin interface for managing employee records and a user-friendly portal for employees to update their profiles, upload documents, and mark attendance.
+It provides a robust admin interface for managing employee records and a user-friendly portal for employees to update their profiles, upload documents and mark attendance.

 ---